What is a Grammar School?

-Grammar Schools are not a new concept.
-They have always been part of the English education system and were set up to teach the most academic children, who would typically be expected to go onto university.
+Grammar schools are not a new concept, they have always been part of the English education system.
+Grammar schools were set up to teach the most academic children, who would typically be expected to go onto university.

-Many parents see attending a Grammar School as the cheaper alternative to independent schools.
+Many parents see attending a grammar school as a cheaper alternative to independent schools.
 Parents will often tutor their children all the way through their secondary education to make sure their child continues strongly down the academic route.

-The eleven plus is the main determiner for entry into Grammar School.
+The Eleven Plus Exam is the main determiner for entry into grammar school.

 The 11 plus test takes place in September of when a child is in Year 6 at their primary school.
-The results are sent out in October and parents have to fill in their school choices (they have 6 choices) by the end of October.
+Parents usually receive their results in October when they need to make their secondary school choices of the CAF form.
+This will be provided by their current primary school.